Composition series of arbitrary cardinality in modular lattices and abelian categories: Examples and Discussion

-We conclude by showing that infinite products in general are not (weakly) JHS and can admit two composition series with different cardinalities of subfactor multisets.
-We note that the following setting example in particular.
+We conclude by showing that infinite products and coproducts are often not JHS, and may even admit two composition series with different cardinalities of subfactor multisets.
+While the results of this section hold more generally, we work only in module categories to simplify the arguments.